 Based on the current water quality of the Lake, it is likely that total phosphorus loading in the watershed is in line with SWWD standards.
 However, internal loading may be a problem and may need to be addressed to fully meet goals.
 SWWD will continue monitoring efforts at Ravine Lake to better identify any water quality changes as development occurs over the next decade.

-Figure 3: In-lake Chlorophyll a Concentrations at Ravine Lake
+Figure 2: In-lake Total Phosphorus Concentrations at Ravine Lake